bpptkg/bmaclient/README.md

 print(content)
 ```

-For the API that enable search filtering, you pass `search` keyword in the
+For the APIs that enable search filtering, you pass `search` keyword in the
 method arguments:

 ```python